insanepoet/PlexMediaServerUpdater/README.md

 ===============
 From the cli (in terminal for gui peeps) type the following to download then run this script:
 ...
+# -- This will grab the script from github
 wget https://raw.githubusercontent.com/insanepoet/PlexMediaServerUpdater/master/PMSUpdate.sh

-...
-This will grab the script from github..
-...
+# -- Make it executable
 sudo chmod +x PMSUpdate.sh

-...
-Make it executable.
-...
+# -- Run the script & Profit
 sudo ./PMSUpdate.sh
 ...
-Finally this will run the script and do everything described above.

 You could clone the repo, set the script to execute, and run it however if you understand that why are you even reading this :)